CosmoStat/shapepipe/docs/wiki/canfar.md

     > Note: The default path for a snapshot is not the `/home/ubuntu` directory, hence the definition of the `VM_HOME` environment variable.

-2. Create a job file:
+2. Create a job submission file:

-    The job file defines the bash script to be run (*i.e.* the bash script created above), the corresponding outputs and the computational requirements for the job.
+    The job submission file defines the bash script to be run (*i.e.* the bash script created above), the corresponding outputs and the computational requirements for the job.

     ```txt
     executable     = shapepipe.bash